Individuals and Student Information

 To apply for a refund please contact our office for a Refund Request Form or print off the form below;

-The administration fee of $1,000 will be required on enrolment, if your total course cost is less than $1,000 then the full fee will be taken on enrolment.
-The remaining fees will be invoiced over 2 separate milestones throughout your training.
+The administration fee of $500 will be required on enrolment, if your total course cost is less than $500 then the full fee will be taken on enrolment.
+The remaining fees will be invoiced over 5 instalments over a 10-month period throughout your training.

 If required for an individual, a payment plan can be arranged, to assist participants to pay fees over the duration of the program.
 ESTR cannot accept more than $1000 upfront from an individual student as part of our financial management policy to ensure fee protection for students.